VoxFeed/Kepler/README.md

   /*
     removeOne method:
     Finds a job with a given jobId and removes it from a database.
-If found and removed it will respond with a  json string in the following format:
+If found and removed, it will respond with a  json string in the following format:
     {status : "success", jobId : "someid"}

-    The jobId returned should match with the one you sent to the method, it is returned so you can be sure the right job got deleted.
+    The jobId returned should match with the one you sent to the method, it is returned soyou can be sure the right job got deleted.

     If the job was not found it will return a json string in the following format:
     {status : "fail", message : "not found"};